DuckRodgers/Google-Foobar/README.md

 output: [9,1,1,1]
 ```
 ### The Solution
 This one was pretty straightforward.
 Given a number, such as 12m², calculate the panel sizes that can be installed to fill the whole thing.
 3m by 3m panels (3x3) return a total of 9m², and the remaining 3m² of area (12-9) need to be filled by 1x1 solar panels.
-There wasn't a lot of tricks being pulled out of the hat with this one, just a basic loop
+There wasn't a lot of tricks being pulled out of the hat with this one, just a basic loop ranging from the highest possible area (the int itself) all the way to 1.
+If the